 CEO at Clifford Chance Applied Solutions

-Jeroen Plink began his career as a private equity associate at Clifford Chance’s Amsterdam office.
-He co-founded a due diligence software company, later sold to Practical Law Company, and successfully expanded Practical Law US before its acquisition by Thomson Reuters.
+Jeroen Plink began his career as a private equity associate at Clifford Chance's Amsterdam office.
+He co-founded a due diligence software company, later sold to Practical Law Company, where he led application development.
+He successfully expanded Practical Law US from 2 to 250 employees before its acquisition by Thomson Reuters.

 Oliver Goodenough

-Professor of Law and Director at Center for Legal Innovation at Vermont Law School
+Professor of Law and Director of the Center for Legal Innovation at Vermont Law School

-Oliver Goodenough researches at the intersection of law, economics, finance, media, technology, neuroscience, and behavioral biology.
-He is a Professor of Law and Director of the Center for Legal Innovation at Vermont Law School and a visitor at CodeX.
+Oliver Goodenough's research spans law, economics, finance, media, technology, neuroscience, and behavioral biology.
+He is a Professor of Law and Director of the Center for Legal Innovation at Vermont Law School, a Faculty Associate at Harvard's Berkman Center, and a visitor at CodeX.
+He also participates in legal innovation initiatives at the University of Pavia.

 Simba Mubvuma